Jessica Cutler: Steinbuch lawsuit

 Steinbuch also filed a $20 million suit against her in Arkansas, where he lives and works as a law professor.
-The lawsuit is being eyed closely by privacy groups because it could establish whether bloggers are obligated to protect the privacy of those they name in their online public blogs.
+The lawsuit was eyed closely by privacy groups because it could establish whether bloggers are obligated to protect the privacy of those they name in their online public blogs.
 The Arkansas case was dismissed for forum non-conveniens by the district court.
 However, the United States Court of Appeals reversed the district judge in Arkansas, holding that he abused his discretion and ruled incorrectly.
 Eventually, after the case was sent back to the district judge in Arkansas, the district judge transferred the case to another judge.

 It was reported in 2007 that cable television channel HBO and entertainment company Disney, whom Steinbuch also sued, are working on a TV series about Cutler's story.

 According to the New York Law Journal, Steinbuch was ordered to reimburse discovery expenses regarding a deposition to Cutler's attorney Billips in June 2009.
 Billips has filed an affidavit requesting over $14,000 in fees and expenses.